hkirsman/hkirsman-google-search-console/README.md

 # hkirsman/google-search-console

-Wrapper for google/apiclient to access and retrieve data from Google Search Console using php.
+Wrapper for google/apiclient to access and retrieve data from Google Search Console using PHP.
 You can find this project in both https://packagist.org/packages/hkirsman/google-search-console and https://github.com/hkirsman/hkirsman-google-search-console

 ## Installation (using Composer)